 THE PATH AHEAD

-I take this opportunity to thank the Hon'ble Minister of State (Independent Charge)for Power and New & Renewable Energy the Secretary Additional Secretary JointSecretaries and other Officials of the Ministry of Power for their support and guidanceto the Company.
-I would also like to thank the officials of the NITI Aayog Ministry of FinanceMinistry of Corporate Affairs DIPAM DPE RBI SEBI Stock Exchanges and Depositoriesfor their goodwill and cooperation.
-I am grateful to the Comptroller & Auditor Generalof India Statutory Auditors Secretarial Auditors Registrars and other professionalsassociated with the Company.
-Above all I wish to thankour investors lenders and borrowers especially the State Governments power utilitiesand the private entrepreneurs for reposing their trust in REC.
+I express my sincere gratitude to the Hon'ble Minister of State (Independent Charge)for Power and New & Renewable Energy Secretary (Power) Additional Secretaries JointSecretaries and other Officials of the Ministry of Power for their continued support andguidance to the Company.
+I also thank the officials of NITI Aayog Ministry of FinanceMinistry of Corporate Affairs DIPAM DPE RBI SEBI Stock Exchanges and Depositoriesfor their goodwill and cooperation.
+I am grateful to the Comptroller & Auditor Generalof India Statutory Auditors Secretarial Auditors Registrars and other professionalsassociated with the Company for their support.

 With warm wishes

-| ||Chairman and Managing Director |
+| ||Chairman & Managing Director and Director (Technical) |